-When you obtain a driver’s license in the state of Florida, you are expected to adhere to the proper guidelines and traffic laws.
-You should drive with a sense of care and responsibility to keep yourself and the people around you safe.
-When every driver acts accordingly, the roads can be safe and automobile accidents and catastrophes can be minimized.
+When you obtain a driver’s license in the State of Florida, you are expected to adhere to state-mandated guidelines and traffic laws.
+You should drive with consideration to other drivers and pedestrians to keep safe yourself and the people around you.
+When drivers collectively follow driving rules, the roads are typically safe and occurrences of automobile accidents and catastrophes can be minimized.

-- Reckless driving can be considered the same as the civil infraction of “careless driving” with the added element of intent.
-Reckless driving is when the driver knows that he/she is operating his/her vehicle in an unsafe manner that may result in damage to property or compromise the safety and wellbeing of other people both within and surrounding the general vicinity.
+Reckless driving can be considered equal to the civil infraction of “careless driving” but with the added element of intent.
+Reckless driving occurs when the driver knows that he or she is operating his or her vehicle in an unsafe manner that may result in damage to property or compromise the safety and wellbeing of other people both within and surrounding the general vicinity.

 In contrast, careless driving occurs when driving is not done in a careful and prudent manner.
 For example, a driver who increases the speed of his or her vehicle several miles per hour over the speed limit during a rainstorm, or someone who makes a right-hand turn without checking that both right and left directions are clear, participates in careless behavior on the road.

 Careless drivers often commit unintentional mistakes and errors that result in accidents, Reckless driving, a criminal offense, can be difficult to prove in a court of law because of the number of common similarities to careless driving, which is a civil offense.
 For example, fleeing from a law enforcement officer always meets the requirements of reckless driving, but it typically carries charges different from reckless driving.